OLED Fabrication Guide

 Sodium hydroxide (NaOH) solutions are used during the cleaning processes, and proper personal protective equipment should be used.
 Care should also be taken to ensure all personnel are aware of how these solutions should be created and disposed of.
 Special hazards include the exothermic reaction of sodium hydroxide pellets with water when making stock solutions (NaOH should always be added to water and not the other way around), and also the fact that the NaOH solutions should never be disposed of with solvents.

-Conditions and Handling
+Operating Conditions and Handling

-In general we fabricate in a class 1000 cleanroom to produce results with as high a consistency as possible.
-However, OPVs and OLEDs are relatively tolerant to dust, as it is insulating and generally only stops the device working where the dust has landed on the surface (leading to black spots for OLEDS and dead spots for OPVs).
+We recommend fabricating in a class 1000 cleanroom to produce results with as high a consistency as possible.
+OLEDs are relatively tolerant to dust, but it is insulating and stops function where is lands on the surface leading to black spots in the device.
 As this is typically a small fraction of the active area it is therefore possible to fabricate outside of a cleanroom so long as some care is taken.
-However, one particular problem is that dust can change the surface-wetting properties where it has landed on the substrate — leading to pinholes and therefore shorting of devices.
-This is particularly relevant when spin coating of PEDOT:PSS on the ITO which needs to be in pristine condition.

 Processing without a glove box is also possible but does cause some issues which need to be considered.
 Thin films of PEDOT:PSS are hygroscopic and absorb water very easily from the atmosphere, which leads to phase separation of the PEDOT from the PSS which degrades performance rapidly.
 The active layer can also be degraded by oxygen and water, especially in the presence of light.
 Processing under low-intensity red light significantly improves the stability of thin films of active layers, but it is still essential to minimize the exposure time.
 Reactive interface layers such as calcium must also be avoided when processing in air.